microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 Many of the slot changes can be understood by looking at the Python data migration code in `nmdc_schema/migrators`

 A major explanation for the slot differences is the adoption of a _polymorphic_ (i.e., multi-shaped) _model_ for slots in the `Database` class, which corresponds to polymorphic collections in the v11-compliant MongoDB.
 In the legacy model, the range for each of the `Database` slots was intended to be one class, with no provision for class hierarchy.
-In the new model, the range for each slot is still specified as a single class, but the slots can collect instances of that named class, plus the instances of any subclass of the class in the slots' range.
+In the new model, the range for each slot is still specified as a single class, but the slots can now collect instances of that named class, plus the instances of any subclass of the named class.

 ### Slots removed from `Database`